The United States is New Zealand's third-largest international

 sector-specific activities including business events (incentives

 The US is the world's largest long-haul market.
-In 2011, the
+As at October

-average length of stay for American visitors was 18.9 days, and
+2013, the average length of stay for American visitors was 17.7

-two-thirds of Americans travelled beyond New Zealand's main tourist
+days, and two-thirds of Americans travelled beyond New Zealand's

 Around 45 per cent of American visitors also combine New Zealand